-In our last 2 posts we looked at both 'What are the business benefits of blogging' and 'How to write a blog brilliantly' which should inform you why content marketing is good for business.
-We recommend you check out the statistics that Curious Elf provided plus read up on the data out there which supports that strategy.
+We've illustrated why content marketing is good for business.
+We recommend you check out the statistics that Curious Elf provides plus read up on the data out there which supports that strategy.

 We’re now down to the nuts and bolts; how to write a blog brilliantly.

 It’s really worth taking the time to plan and structure your blog to ensure you have a clear idea of what you want your readers to take from the blog.
 You’re taking them on a journey - hopefully one that will help them.
 Your blog needs to stay on the same path, not deviate.
 By offering your readers solutions to their problems, they’ll come back for more.

 Here’s Digital Doctor’s guide to how to structure and compose a brilliant blog.

 First and foremost, your blog must resonate with your audience.
 Use Google Analytics, Facebook Insights, LinkedIn Analytics and Twitter Analytics to assess the demographics of the visitors to your website.

 It’s very important that you understand the buying personas of your audience so you write about topics that will interest them.
 Obviously this data will take a bit of time to accumulate but keep a close eye on the stats, especially once you’ve added a few blogs to your website.
 Digital Doctor can help with dissecting the stats for you (if you need help with this bit).